L'Amoreaux Collegiate Institute

 L'Amoreaux Collegiate Institute (AKA L'Am) is a public high school in Toronto, Ontario, Canada founded in 1973.
 It is located in the L'Amoreaux neighbourhood of the former suburb of Scarborough.
 Originally part of the Scarborough Board of Education, it is now consolidated into the Toronto District School Board.
-In 2021-2022, the school had an enrolment of 450 representing 47% of its 957 total capacity.
-The number of students at L'Am for whom English is an additional language is more than double the provincial average (60% vs. 23%) as is the number of students who are new to Canada from a non-English speaking country (10% vs. 5.1%).
-The area feeding the school also contends with an over-representation of children from lower-income households (30% vs ~18%).
-However, 81% passed the Grade 10 literacy test on their first attempt in 2021-2022; essentially identical to the provincial average.
-The motto of the school is "Freedom with Responsibility".
+In 2024–2025, the school had an enrolment of 455 and a capacity of 957.
+55% of the student body have a first language other than English vs. the provincial average of 26% and 20% are new to Canada from a non-English speaking country vs. the provincial average of 9% The motto of the school is "Freedom with Responsibility".

 History

 The ultimate origins of L'Amoreaux Collegiate date back to 1868 when S.S.
 No. 1 opened what later became L'Amoreaux Public School.
 Located in the northwestern L'Amoreaux neighbourhood, S.S.
 No. 1 was on the northeastern corner of Finch and Birchmount.
 It was demolished in 1970 to eliminate an intersection jog.
 The date stone is now in the foyer of Silver Springs Public School.
 As population and demographics changed, an area collegiate high school was proposed.

 L'Amoreaux C.I., designed by noted Canadian architect Raymond Moriyama, was constructed in 1971 and opened on 4 September 1973 on Bridletowne Circle, just northeast of Warden and Finch, as Scarborough's sixteenth collegiate and twenty-first high school.
 Its distinctive architecture, which has been described as postmodern, and interior design, includes a large, tiered Central Market Square later named after Rollit J Goldring, (the first principal of the school) instead of standard auditoriums found in similar-sized facilities.
 The interior makes use of Moriyama's trademark angular concrete designs and hallways accented with bold colours to define distinct 'neighbourhoods'.
 The school hallway appeared in the rock band Rush's 1982 video for the single "Subdivisions" and has become a point of pride among alumni.